- A: Single-hand limb grab and instantly support hand strikes face-throat. Buzz-saw continues…

 Me and Howard Kelly yesterday and today (1980s and 2018).

-Updates: – Just a few months after his confinement in the Texas Pen, Crebbs was almost beaten to death by fellow inmates.
+– Just a few months after his confinement in the Texas Pen, Crebbs was almost beaten to death by fellow inmates.
 I received no further information about this.

 -Just a few months after this beating, Crebbs was stabbed four times by another inmate.
 He survived.
-I received no further information about this.
+I received no further

 -After a few years, Crebbs was killed in prison by another inmate.
 Once again, I received no further information about this, nor did I care.
 This is a typical end for a psychopath.